Why Isn't Relational Learning Taking Over the World?: Training

 \section{Training}

-A standard to make probabilistic predictions is to use model with softmax or sigmoid output and to optimize log loss (an observation with predicted probability $p$ incurs a cost of $\log p$, the expectation of which is cross entropy) on the training set with some regularization.
+A standard way to make probabilistic predictions is to use a softmax or sigmoid output and to optimize log loss (an observation with predicted probability $p$ incurs a cost of $\log p$, the expectation of which is cross entropy) on the training set with some regularization.

 In relational datasets with no negative statements, the prediction that optimizes log loss is to predict everything is \emph{true}, with a loss of zero on any data set that only includes positive statements.
 However for a test set that includes statements that should be false, this prediction has an infinite test loss.
-In training, the lack of negative statements is generally handled by a form of contrastive learning: adding random tuples and using these as negative examples (the few that might be correct are noise).
+In training, the lack of negative statements is generally handled by a form of contrastive learning: adding random triples and using these as negative examples (the few that might be correct are noise).
 The number of negative versus positive examples provides input that is just fiction.
 Unlike a prior probability, this input is not overwhelmed by observed data.

-Relational models differ from standard tabular models in two main ways: \begin{itemize} \item parameter sharing or weight tying; namely ``logical variables'' and ``quantification'' in logic approaches \citep{reason:Poole93g,De-Raedt:2007aa,Domingos:2009}, exchangeability\footnote{Identifiers can be exchanged and the probability distribution should not change.
-Exchangeability of identifiers does not imply exchangeability of random variables \citep{Finetti:1974aa}.} \cite{niepertB14}, or the ``convolutional'' in convolutional graph neural networks \citep{Schlichtkrull:2017ac}. \item aggregation, where a property of an entity or relation among entities depends on other entities, such as predicting the gender or age of a person from the movies they have watched. \end{itemize}
+Relational models differ from standard tabular models in two main ways: \begin{itemize} \item parameter sharing or weight tying; namely \emph{logical variables} and \emph{quantification} in logic approaches \citep{reason:Poole93g,De-Raedt:2007aa,Domingos:2009}, \emph{exchangeability}\footnote{Identifiers can be exchanged and the probability distribution should not change.
+Exchangeability of identifiers does not imply exchangeability of random variables \citep{Finetti:1974aa}.} \cite{niepertB14}, or the \emph{convolutional} in convolutional graph neural networks \citep{Schlichtkrull:2017ac}. \item aggregation, where a property of an entity or relation among entities depends on other entities, such as predicting the gender or age of a person from the movies they have watched. \end{itemize}

+When considering relational data as a graph, the neighbours of an entity are typically either all entities or those known to be related by existing relations.
+When considering entities $n$ hops away from an entity, the number of entities is exponential in $n$.
+This is, of course, bounded by the number of entities.
+Having all entities as neighbours of an entity allows for richer hypotheses about which pairs are related, but impacts on what methods are appropriate.
+With large knowledge bases, algorithms that are quadratic in the number of entities are impractical.
+Learning needs to be done in linear time, at most, and inference in sublinear time.
+Fortunately many questions can be approximated by sampling.

 There are a myriad of, often ingenious, learning techniques used for relational data which I won't go into.